MLUCAN2/my-weather-app/README.md

 ## Usage

 The site includes a search function where the user can input their desired city.
-When they click submit they can see the day's, as well as, a five day forecast for the weather.
+When they click search they can see the day, as well as, a five day forecast for the weather.
 The site also features a saved city section that shows the recent searches.

+## Features

+Includes search bar for city weather, a five day forecast, ability to save and then delete the city from the user's list.

 ## Credits

-Bryan Swarthout (Instructor): assisted with the API implementation in JS.
-Meg Myers (Tutor): assisting with the creation of elements in JS.
+N/A

 ## Databases Used